-Thanks to the project we launched in the fall of 2020, MCC will become the most important young talent nurturing institution in the Carpathian Basin.
+Due to our renewed program launched in the autumn of 2020, MCC is set to become the most significant youth talent institution in the Carpathian Basin.

-MCC creates opportunities for enthusiastic young people who are willing to contribute to the prosperity of our nation and their smaller communities.
-We give young people opportunities to unfold their capabilities, explore the world, understand international affairs, and a chance to learn from the best experts.
-All this is offered for free, regardless of the students’ financial situation.
+MCC gives opportunities to enthusiastic young people who desire to serve their nation and their immediate communities.
+These opportunities allow them to unfold their full potential, to explore the world, to get acquainted with international processes, and to learn from the best instructors, free of charge, regardless of their geographical or financial situation.

-Our goal is to prepare the next patriotic generation that is talented, open-minded, internationally experienced, and with good command of foreign languages.
-With this skill set, they will be able to represent the Hungarian interests with confidence, even in the midst of global competition, and take part in the domestic or international debates as well as in the decisions determining the future of the Hungarian nation.
-At the same time, they can contribute to enhancing public dialogue and culture, and thus becoming a worthy representative of the cultural, economic and social elite of Hungary.
+Our goal is to prepare the next patriotic generation that is talented, open-minded, internationally experienced, and has good command of foreign languages.
+With this skill set, they will be able to represent Hungarian interests with confidence, even in the midst of global competition, and take part in domestic and international debates as well as in the decisions determining the future of the Hungarian nation.
+At the same time, they can contribute to enhancing public dialogue and culture, thus becoming a worthy representative of the cultural, economic and social elite of Hungary.